Saving Private Ryan: Development

-Describing what interested him about the project, Spielberg said, "so what you're doing is sending eight people out, all of whom have parents, to rescue one boy and send him back to his mom when any or all of these kids, along the mission route, could be killed.
-That was the central tug that made me want to tell the story."
+Describing what interested him about the project, Spielberg said, "So what you're doing is sending eight people out, all of whom have parents, to rescue one boy and send him back to his mom when any or all of these kids, along the mission route, could be killed.
+That was the central tug that made me want to tell the story".
 Spielberg had a lifelong interest in WWII, having made war films as a teenager because "it was the seminal conversation inside my family.
 My parents talked about the Holocaust and they talked about combat and war.
 And I was born knowing this.
-My dad was a veteran ... he had many veterans over to the house, and I became absolutely obsessed ... based on my father's stories, recollections, and also based on all the WWII movies."
+My dad was a veteran ... he had many veterans over to the house, and I became absolutely obsessed ... based on my father's stories, recollections, and also based on all the WWII movies".
 He described the project as a tribute to his father.

-With Spielberg involved, DreamWorks Pictures, which he co-founded, became involved as a financier, and his company, Amblin Entertainment, as a production company.
+With Spielberg on board, DreamWorks Pictures, which he co-founded, became involved as a financier, with his company Amblin Entertainment as a production company.
 Spielberg's clout effectively removed Gordon and Levinsohn from the production, having no creative input, equity, or rights, but receiving a producer's credit and one-off payment.
-Levinsohn said, "you just know going in what the score is ...
-I guess it's unspoken that when you hire [Spielberg] you're not going to be on the set making decisions."
+Levinsohn said, "You just know going in what the score is ...
+I guess it's unspoken that when you hire Steven Spielberg you're not going to be on the set making decisions".
 DreamWorks hired Ian Bryce to replace them.
 In April 1997, Sumner Redstone, chairman of Paramount's parent company Viacom, had Spielberg flip a coin to determine the film's distribution rights.
 Spielberg won the toss, giving DreamWorks the favored North American distribution rights and Paramount the international rights.
 Earnings were held collectively and split evenly between the studios.
 In exchange, Paramount received the North American distribution rights to DreamWorks' Deep Impact (1998).
 To keep the budget low, Spielberg and Hanks took minimal upfront salaries in exchange for a guaranteed 17.5% of the gross profits, equivalent to 35 cents of every dollar earned.